tmansuroglu/fs-starter/README.md

 - `/metrics` endpoint for Prometheus
 - **Correlation IDs**: inject unique request IDs for log tracing
 - Sentry integration + alerting
+- If redisClient ever goes down, your app will throw on every request.
+You can add a small retry/backoff or a health-check endpoint to monitor Redis availability.
 </details>

 <details>